New documents show legal basis for NSA surveillance programs

 The documents, he wrote, could also add credence to concerns the government could use its "broad surveillance power to conduct economic espionage or to spy on Americans it hoped to convert into confidential informants."

-An internal U.S. Defense Department presentation released in response to the lawsuit said it could, under the order, collect information on U.S. citizens or organizations in a number of scenarios.
+An internal U.S. Defence Department presentation released in response to the lawsuit said it could, under the order, collect information on U.S. citizens or organizations in a number of scenarios.

 Those include if a commercial organization is believed to have ties to foreign organizations or people and "potential sources of assistance to intelligence activities," the document said.